3 observations after Embid has injury scare, leads Sixers to crucial win over Magic

 All-Star Orlando forward Paolo Banchero scored 22 points on 7-for-24 shooting, grabbed 15 boards, and dished out seven assists.
 Franz Wagner tallied 24 points and Jalen Suggs had 20.

 The Sixers' victory means their pursuit of a top-six spot in the Eastern Conference (and avoiding the NBA's play-in tournament) will go down to the season’s final day.
 Both the Sixers and Magic are now 46-35.
-The Sixers would win a two-team tiebreaker because they swept the regular-season series.
+The Sixers must win again Sunday afternoon vs. the Nets to stay out of the play-in.

+In the event that happens, either a Magic loss to the Bucks or Pacers loss to the Hawks would put the Sixers in the top-six.
+If the Sixers, Orlando and Indiana all won, the Sixers would be third in that third-way tiebreaker and remain at No. 7.

 All-around Embiid excellence